-But before we start sobbing over the iPad, and sink into a cookie-munching sadness (save that for the seriously dark days in Feb), let’s remind ourselves of all the fun stuff that Autumn brings…
+But before we start sobbing on the sofa (save that for the seriously dark days in Feb), it’s worth remembering all the fun stuff that fall brings too…

 - Bonfire Night – fireworks, bonfires, sparklers, and toasting marshmallows.
 Basically naked flames and sugar, what’s not to love?

 - Soup – oh soup, how we’ve missed you.
-Yes we know there are lots of gazpacho-esque cold soup recipes that we could have experimented with over the summer, but there’s nothing like a steaming bowl of homemade chunky soup, complete with crusty bread.
+There’s nothing like a steaming bowl of homemade chunky soup, complete with crusty bread.

-Ok Autumn, we take it all back.
-You’re our new favourite season (sorry summer).
+Ok autumn, we take it all back.
+Maybe you’re our new favourite season after all (sorry summer).
 There’s just too much outdoorsy, fruity, festival-related fun to be had!
 And definitely a lot of delicious, seasonal smoothies to experiment with.

-So let’s kick off autumn by looking at some seasonal ingredients… Whether you’re a farmers market fan, or supermarket shopper, there’s a tonne of tasty, fresh produce, that’s at its seasonal best over the next few months.
+So let’s kick off autumn by looking at some seasonal ingredients… Whether you’re a farmers market fan or supermarket shopper, there’s a tonne of fresh produce that’s at its seasonal best in autumn.

-Wander the stalls or aisles, and you’ll see pumpkin, beetroot, blackberries and plums all fresh out of the fields and orchards.
+Wander the stalls or aisles, and you’ll see pumpkins, beetroots, blackberries and plums all fresh out of the fields and orchards.
 Not to mention apples, pears and spinach, which we’re accustomed to seeing all year, but are actually at their best during autumn.

 Needless to say we’ve already bought several bagfuls and have set about creating some simple, delicious recipes to make the most of the new season.
-But this got us thinking, exactly what do these tasty ingredients do for our health?
-After all pumpkin isn’t something that springs to mind as a health food.
-So we did some nutritional research, and thought you might be interested in some of the health benefits too…
+Here are five of our favourites…

 Beetroot & Berry Smoothie